So after having gone through Part 1, we assembled our gear and have what we need to get a job done.

 On this power cord, I am using an extra long piece as I want this to be a strong connection.
 I am also using an oversized tube that will just barely shrink down to hug the power cord, which means it will be very thick once it gets to its minimum diameter.
 I did this because this cord is going to take abuse as its going to be pulled, coiled and stepped on.
 Hopefully for years (it turns out when this stuff cools after shrinking its also completely rigid, which is a good thing for protecting my connection).

 Application of heat is the same process as it is for working the connectors.
-Regardless of whether or not it looks like the heat shrink has shrunk down enough to do its job, take the extra time to apply heat to the every angle of the exterior of the strip.
+Regardless of whether or not it looks like the heat shrink has shrunk down enough to do its job, take the extra time to apply heat to every angle of the exterior of the strip.
 Slowly go around all of it in even, top-to-bottom strokes.
-It may look like its fine halfway thru the process, but going around it and heating thoroughly it at every angle will shrink it down tight on top of the other work you just did.
+It may look like its fine halfway thru the process, but going around it and heating thoroughly at every angle will shrink it down tight on top of the other work you just did.

 And… pay attention.
 Keep the nozzle moving and keep it on low heat.
 Its a whole lot easier to melt your cord than it is to unmelt it.